 The intermediate level of the oceanic food web is constituted by a group of marine organisms called micronekton, understudied yet, but garnering increasing attention.
 This key component of marine ecosystems characterized by organisms in a size range from 2 to 20 cm contains a wide diversity of taxa such as crustaceans, fish, molluscs and gelatinous (Brodeur et al., 2004; Escobar-Flores et al., 2019).
 Micronekton mostly feed on zooplankton and are the main prey of marine large predators, some of which are of crucial economic importance (e.g. tunas, Bell et al., 2015; Terawasi et al., 2017; McCluney et al., 2019).
-In addition to their role as prey for commercially exploited top predators (Young et al., 2015), mesopelagic micronekton itself could become a valuable resource for fisheries, due to the increasing demand for fishmeal for aquaculture (St. John et al., 2016; Gatto et al., 2023).
+In addition to their role of prey for commercially harvested top predators (Young et al., 2015), micronekton themselves become a valuable resource for fisheries, as the trophic level of exploited species is decreasing (St. John et al., 2016; Gatto et al., 2023).
 Another aspect of micronekton worthy of interest lies in its migratory behaviour, which impact global carbon export (Pinti et al. 2021; Buesseler et al., 2022) by actively transporting and sequestrating carbon beneath the mixed layer (Bianchi et al., 2013; Boyd et al., 2019; Gorgues et al., 2019).

 Therefore, estimating micronekton biomass is a major concern for fisheries management and climate regulation.
-Direct observations of micronekton primarily rely (i) on ship-borne acoustic measurements, which does not provide yet a reliable representation of the micronekton biomass (McGehee et al., 1998; Kloser et al., 2002), and (ii) on trawl sampling, which is susceptible to biases due for example to species avoidance (Kaartvedt et al., 2012) and has a coarse sampling.
-Numerical models, such as the Spatial Ecosystem and Population Dynamics Model - Low and Mid Trophic Levels (SEAPODYM-LMTL: Lehodey et al., 2010; 2015; Conchon, 2016) are complementary tools for studying micronekton biomass.
+Observations Direct observations of micronekton primarily rely on trawl sampling, which is susceptible to biases due for example to species avoidance (Kaartvedt et al., 2012) or(i) on ship-borne acoustic measurements, which does not provide yet a reliable representation of the micronekton biomass (McGehee et al., 1998; Kloser et al., 2002).
+Numerical models, and (ii) on trawl sampling, which is susceptible to biases due for example to species avoidance (Kaartvedt et al., 2012) and has a coarse sampling.
+Numerical models, such as the Spatial Ecosystem and Population Dynamics Model - Low and Mid Trophic Levels (SEAPODYM-LMTL: Lehodey et al., 2010; 2015; Conchon, 2016) are complementary tools for simulating micronekton biomass, offering the advantage of providing continuous global scale time series studying micronekton biomass.
 Indeed, by simulating micronekton dynamics based on key biological and physical processes (such as growth, recruitment, mortality and environmental influences), these models provide a continuous representation of micronekton biomass across space and time.
 This helps fill observational gaps, enabling the analysis of large-scale patterns, the simulation of future scenarios, and ultimately a better understanding of the mesopelagic ecosystem.

 One approach to quantify and characterize the mid-trophic level populations is the definition of homogeneous provinces.
 Longhurst was the pioneer and defined a static vision of biogeographical provinces based on chlorophyll fields (Longhurst 1995; 2007).
-Various combinations of features have been used to create accurate definitions of provinces for each field: environmental features such as the distribution of species (Costello et al., 2017) and phytoplankton species assemblages (Elizondo et al., 2021), biogeographic insights from multi-expertise discussions (Sutton et al., 2017), and fisheries-related data, such as catch per unit of effort of commercial fisheries (Reygondeau et al., 2012).
-Acoustic-based regionalization is also explored, using environmental drivers' classification to model backscattering characteristics (Proud et al., 2017), or recently partitioning acoustic data according to the vertical structure of sound-scattering mid-trophic biomass (Ariza et al., 2022).
+MultipleVarious combinations of environmental forcingsfeatures have been used to create accurate definitions of provinces for each field: eatch per unit of effort of commercial fisheries (Reygondeau et al., 2012), multi-expertise discussions (Sutton et al., 2017), environmental features such as the distribution of species (Costello et al., 2017); and phytoplankton species assemblages (Elizondo et al., 2021); biogeographic insights from multi-expertise discussions (Sutton et al., 2017), and fisheries-related data, such as catch per unit of effort of commercial fisheries (Reygondeau et al., 2012).
+Acoustic-based regionalization is also explored, using environmental driversdrivers' classification to model backscattering characteristics (Proud et al., 2017), or recently partitioning acoustic data according to the vertical structure of sound-scattering mid-trophic biomass (Ariza et al., 2022).